-2.4.3.Paying with cards using Apple Pay
+2.4.3.
+Paying with cards using Apple Pay

-2.4.3.1.Paying with cards at websites
+2.4.3.1.
+Paying with cards at websites

 Apple Pay can be used to make payments at websites on Mac computers with Touch ID.
-Apple Pay transactions can also start on a Mac and be completed on an Apple Pay-enabled iPhone or Apple Watch using the same iCloud account.
+Apple Pay transactions started on a Mac can also be completed on another Apple Pay-enabled device using the same iCloud account.